BHT50/bht50.github.io/talks/abstracts/index.md

 #### Ko Sanders (FAU Erlangen-Nürnberg — Germany)

+### Black holes Beyond General Relativity
 #### Frank Saueressig (Radboud Universiteit Nijmegen — The Netherlands)
+Black holes described by general relativity are extremely simple.
+They are completely characterized by their asymptotic mass, spin, and charge.
+In particular, Birkhoff’s theorem ensures that spherically symmetric black holes, described by the Schwarzschild metric, come with a single free parameter.
+Following up on Bardeen’s interest in black holes, this talk will discuss the corrections to the Schwarzschild geometry arising from including the Goroff-Sagnotti counterterm in the gravitational dynamics.
+Specifically, I will discuss the corresponding ``no hair’’ theorem and the impact of the corrections on black hole thermodynamics and shadow imaging.

 ### Quantum Switch on a Superposition of Spherical Shells
 #### Nelson Yokomizo (Federal University of Minas Gerais — Brazil)